 Answers to frequently asked questions are provided here.
 To jump to a particular category, please select from the list below.
-For questions not addressed on this page, please contact the Office of Investigator Services (OIS) at your institution.
+For questions not addressed on this page, please utilize Contact Us and our program area specialists will review your requests.

 CTSI provides team science awards for multidisciplinary pilots expected to lead to a team-based, extramural award, such as a center grant or a program-project award, and mentored-research pilots for junior faculty.
 Descriptions of these opportunities can be found on our funding page.
 Please click the “open” and “future” tabs for information about current and upcoming opportunities.

 Examples of past awards can be found by clicking the “past awardees” tab.

 CTSI periodically awards vouchers of up to $10K worth of services from a large selection of research and service cores at UCLA-Westwood, Cedars-Sinai Medical Center, Los Angeles Biomedical Institute at Harbor-UCLA Medical Center and Charles R. Drew University of Medicine and Science.
 Descriptions of the core voucher program can be found on our funding page.
 If an RFA is currently open, it can be found by clicking the “open” tab.
 Past RFAs can be found by clicking the “closed” tab.

 For information about cores that accept CTSI vouchers, please visit our core resources page.
 If you are interested in a particular core and don’t see it listed, please contact CTSI administrator Linda Taba at email@example.com.

 KL2 Translational Science Scholar Awards support highly qualified junior faculty to conduct mentored research.
 The awards provide $75,000 a year for 75% effort to pursue interdisciplinary, mentored research with training.
 They also provide benefits and annual amounts of up to $25,000 for research, $4,000 for tuition and career development, $2,000 for travel and $1,500 for statistical support per year.
 They are renewable for three years.